20 female entrepreneurs to watch in 2020

 “Collect data responsibly and in a way that will create value – ensure it is GDPR compliant.
 Build your database and network as much as you can, it really is who you know.

-“Don’t try and do everything yourself – use your skills to do the things that you are best at and outsource things such as bookkeeping, which will not add as much value as you focus on driving your business but will impact on it if not done properly.
+“Don’t try to do everything yourself – use your skills to do the things that you are best at and outsource things such as bookkeeping, which will not add as much value as you focus on driving your business but will impact on it if not done properly.

 “Use the best lawyer you can afford to ensure you protect your business.